 The Museum Exhibition Design: Histories and Futures conference has now closed.
 This website, with its range of open access resources, forms part of the permanent legacy of the conference and is open to all.
-Over the next weeks, many of the conference papers will be migrated to open access and a recording of the live plenary will be available soon.
+Many of the conference papers are still live and open access and a recording of the live plenary is now available here.
 We are still accepting additions to our Resources pages so please do contact us if you would like to add teaching resources, organisations and projects, or publication references.

 Museum Exhibition Design: Histories and Futures